UoB-COMSM0166/2025-group-8/README.md

-## Three New challenges
+## Three New Challenges

-Technical Challenge 1: Advanced Collision Detection System
+### Technical Challenge 1: Advanced Collision Detection System

+**Description:**
-Description: Our game has encountered several issues with collision detection, where players face "invisible walls" or unexpected interactions with the environment, particularly near platforms.
+Our game has encountered several issues with collision detection, where players face "invisible walls" or unexpected interactions with the environment, particularly near platforms.
 This not only disrupts gameplay but also detracts from the user experience.

+**Solution:**
-Solution: Implement a more robust and precise collision detection system.
+Implement a more robust and precise collision detection system.
 This could involve using more refined physics engines or custom algorithms that better handle the dynamics of MechDog's movements and the drone interactions.
 Ensuring that collision responses are both visually and mechanically consistent will be crucial.

+**Impact:**
-Impact: Enhancing collision detection will directly improve gameplay smoothness and player satisfaction, addressing one of the critical flaws identified in usability testing.
+Enhancing collision detection will directly improve gameplay smoothness and player satisfaction, addressing one of the critical flaws identified in usability testing.

+---

-Technical Challenge 2: Dynamic Difficulty Adjustment (DDA)
+### Technical Challenge 2: Dynamic Difficulty Adjustment (DDA)

+**Description:**
-Description: Feedback indicates a need for varying difficulty levels to cater to different player skills.
+Feedback indicates a need for varying difficulty levels to cater to different player skills.
 The current static difficulty setting does not accommodate all users, as evidenced by varying SUS and NASA TLX scores between difficulty levels.

+**Solution:**
-Solution: Develop a dynamic difficulty adjustment system that responds to player performance in real-time.
+Develop a dynamic difficulty adjustment system that responds to player performance in real-time.
 This system would analyze player success rates, adjust the frequency and speed of drones, and modify obstacle complexity based on ongoing gameplay performance.

+**Impact:**
-Impact: DDA will help tailor the gameplay experience to individual players, potentially increasing retention and satisfaction across a broader range of skill levels.
+DDA will help tailor the gameplay experience to individual players, potentially increasing retention and satisfaction across a broader range of skill levels.
 It also addresses the need for better challenge scaling in game levels.

+---

-Technical Challenge 3: Enhanced Level Design and Enemy AI
+### Technical Challenge 3: Cross-Platform Device Compatibility
-Description: Players have noted that the level design lacks variety and the enemy drones are too predictable, which quickly leads to a stale gaming experience.

-Solution: Overhaul level designs to introduce more variability and complexity, including interactive elements like moving platforms and environmental hazards.
-For enemy AI, develop more sophisticated behavior patterns, such as random movement, tracking, and adaptive responses to player actions.

-Impact: Revamping the level design and enhancing drone AI complexity will enrich the gameplay, making each level feel unique and challenging.
-This addresses feedback about repetitive design and predictable challenges, thereby improving overall game engagement and replayability.
+**Description:**
+Ensuring that *Iron Rebellion* could run smoothly across different types of devices—including desktops, iPads, and smartphones—presented a significant technical challenge.
+Variations in screen sizes, input methods (keyboard vs. touchscreen), and processing power meant that the game needed to dynamically adapt its rendering, control schemes, and performance optimizations without compromising the user experience.

+**Solution:**
+We designed a responsive system that automatically adjusts the game's layout and scaling based on device type and screen resolution.
+Input handling was abstracted to support both keyboard and touch interactions, ensuring that players could enjoy fluid controls regardless of platform.
+Additionally, we optimized asset loading and memory usage to maintain stable frame rates even on lower-end mobile devices.

+**Impact:**
+Successfully implementing cross-platform compatibility made *Iron Rebellion* accessible to a broader audience, increasing its reach and usability.
+Players can now seamlessly enjoy the game whether they are using a computer, tablet, or smartphone, enhancing the inclusivity and flexibility of the gaming experience.

+---

 ## Sustainability Impact Assessment